 I use a combination of both on all of my sites.
 I use Agencies to get a TON of content on my sites quickly and to write articles that my expert writers are not interested in doing.

 I hire expert writers to be the face of my authority sites.
 They are given a list of articles that I need to be written and they choose the ones they are comfortable doing, and the rest goes to my chosen agency in bulk.

 This strategy works to build highly scalable authority sites quickly.
 The experts will provide true expertise to your site, and the agency will provide the bulk of the content.

-🔥 My Recommend Agency is Open for Work
+🔥 My Recommend Agencies are Open for Work